openseattle/openseattle.github.io/_posts/2016-10-06-seattle-dept-of-neighborhoods-and-considerit.md

 Early and broad engagement has benefits to the community as well as the city - such as not having to go back and re-do major projects because of community dissatisfaction.

 The city has a special focus on under-represented and under-served communities.
 Contractors from different communities help with that outreach, including over 50 different individuals who represent a variety of languages and cultures, as well as the LGBT and disabled communities, among others.
+Outreach and engagement is tailored specifically to whatever group you’re trying to reach – for example: renters, cultural groups, people within a certain geographical area.

 For DON, equitable outreach:
 Is easily understandable